anselmobattisti/speed-network-service-mesh/usecases/floating_vl3-basic/README.md

 kubectl describe NetworkService -n ns-floating-vl3-basic floating-vl3-basic --context=kind-cluster3
 ```

-The service to execute the IPAM also must be in execution and it must have an external IP.
-For some reason the example file that update the IPAM Service from ClusterIP to Loadbalancer was not working, so i need to update the file that start the ipam service to begin with loadbalance (app/vl3-ipam/vl3-ipam-service.yaml)
+The service that executes the IPAM component must have an EXTERNAL-IP.
+For some reason the example file that update the IPAM Service from ClusterIP to Loadbalancer was not working.
+Thus, I need to update the file that start the IPAM service to begin with loadbalance (app/vl3-ipam/vl3-ipam-service.yaml) instead ClusterIP that was configured previously.

 ```shell
 kubectl get Service -n ns-floating-vl3-basic --context=kind-cluster3